 GDL Lab in Mexico City, Mexico

-Organised by GDL member Edna Martinez and hosted by UNDP Mexico, this Lab aims to co-design a proof of concept for the collective implementation of the Comprehensive Development Plan in order to examine the phenomenon of ongoing migration on the border between El Salvador, Guatemala and Mexico from the perspectives of sustainability, social justice and economic growth.
+Organised by GDL members Edna Martinez and Carolina Sheinfeld and hosted by United Nations Development Program (UNDP) Mexico, this Lab aims to co-design solutions for immigrant integration in Mexico.
+While it has the second-largest number of migrants in the world, it is also a recipient country as a neighbour to the Northern Triangle; Mexico receives migrants from Guatemala, Honduras and El Salvador, and has become a host of refugee communities from Venezuela and Haiti.
+Lab participants will explore integration efforts in partnership with community partners from the perspectives of sustainability, social justice and economic growth.
 Defining migration as a multidimensional phenomenon, the Lab will profit from the diversity of its participants and offer new approaches to fostering transnational cooperation between non-government actors that could also be used in other fields.
-As part of UNSD in Mexico, UNDP aims to be an agile key partner in supporting innovative and effective collaboration that promotes people-centred development solutions.
+The UNDP aims to be an agile key partner in supporting innovative and effective collaboration that promotes people-centred development solutions.

 The Role of Local Communities in the Context of Global Affairs